Glamping Cabins and Timber Units: B2B Supply for Site Developers and Holiday Parks

 Typical glamping site layouts range from 4 to 10 cabins per acre depending on cabin footprint, vehicle access, fire separation distances, and local planning conditions.
 Operators should confirm plot spacing with their planning consultant.

-From a supply perspective, Eurodita fulfils single-unit orders (to allow a pilot before fleet commitment) or multi-unit fleet orders at the same per-unit price and lead time.
-There is no minimum order quantity and no volume premium at standard catalogue sizes.
+From a supply perspective, Eurodita fulfils initial project orders (to allow a pilot before fleet commitment) or multi-unit fleet orders at the same per-unit price and lead time.
+There is quote-based order planning and no volume premium at standard catalogue sizes.
 Several partners supply operators who build in phases: the third or fifth unit ordered eighteen months after the first carries the same specification and visual consistency as the original, which matters for operator brand consistency and repeat-visit guest expectations.

 How Eurodita Supplies Glamping Site Operators